bbzrta/bbzrta.github.io/_posts/2024-07-21-efi-recreation-windows.md

 ## Boot Your PC and Prepare for a Dual Boot (Windows 8/8.1/10)

-A while ago as I was playing around with my dualboot system, i accidentally deleted the EFI partitoin and had to figure out how to restore my windows installatoin. below is the steps i took to recover.
+A while ago as I was playing around with my dual-boot system, I accidentally deleted the EFI partition and had to figure out how to restore my windows installation. below is the steps i took to recover.

 **What You'll Need:**